 The response to the COVID-19 pandemic, in particular the vaccine rollout, presents many challenges and opportunities for routine immunisation services.
 Immunisation has never been so high on national and global political agendas, generating unprecedented conversations about the importance of vaccination as a global public health tool.
-However, discussions and commitments continue to centre around COVID-19 vaccines only, despite ongoing disruptions to critical childhood immunisation programmes and emerging evidence of the negative impact of national COVID-19 vaccination campaigns in low- and middle-income countries (LMICs). which leave children vulnerable to vaccinepreventable - yet deadly - diseases.
+However, discussions and commitments continue to centre around COVID-19 vaccines only, despite ongoing disruptions to critical childhood immunisation programmes and emerging evidence of the negative impact of national COVID-19 vaccination campaigns in low- and middle-income countries (LMICs), which leave children vulnerable to vaccinepreventable - yet deadly - diseases.

+Nurse Hana Barakat prepares a vaccine for a child at a clinic in Ramallah, State of Palestine.
 Many LMICs are facing unprecedented challenges to restore, maintain and increase uptake of routine immunisation services, while delivering COVID-19 vaccines in record time to their populations.

 Increasing the uptake of COVID-19 vaccines globally is imperative, however it must not come at the expense of vital capacity and resources for child routine immunisation services.
-In 2020, over 23 million children missed out on essential vaccines - an increase of 3.7 million from 20191 - due to COVID-19 disruptions.
+In 2020, over 23 million children missed out on essential vaccines - an increase of 3.7 million from 2019 - due to COVID-19 disruptions.